 The Affordable Care Act (ACA) created new health insurance Marketplaces that exist in each state.
 These Marketplaces are either operated by the federal government, referred to as federally facilitated Marketplaces (FFM), or by the state, referred to as state-based Marketplaces (SBM).
 These Marketplaces enable consumers to shop for and compare health plans, and access premium tax credits and cost-sharing reductions to make health insurance more affordable.
 In most states, consumers can also buy health coverage outside the Marketplace.

-For the most part, health insurers selling individual coverage outside the health insurance marketplace will have to provide many of the same consumer protections that insurers inside the health insurance marketplace provide.
-However, some types of coverage sold outside the marketplace are exempt from the ACA’s rules, and consumers should fully review the terms of their coverage to ensure it provides adequate protection.
-In addition, not all coverage sold outside the marketplace meets the federal standard for “minimum essential coverage” meaning that enrollees in those plans are not eligible for some special enrollment periods in the event of certain life changes, such as a permanent move.
+For the most part, health insurers selling individual coverage outside the health insurance Marketplace will have to provide many of the same consumer protections that insurers inside the health insurance Marketplace provide.
+However, some types of coverage sold outside the Marketplace are exempt from the ACA’s rules, and consumers should fully review the terms of their coverage to ensure it provides adequate protection.
+In addition, not all coverage sold outside the Marketplace meets the federal standard for “minimum essential coverage” meaning that enrollees in those plans are not eligible for a special enrollment period in the event they lose that insurance or experience certain life changes, such as a permanent move.

 - Live in the state in which they are applying;

 - Are a citizen of the U.S. (or are lawfully present); and

 Consumers will need to go through additional eligibility screening to determine whether they are eligible for premium tax credits or cost-sharing reductions to help make their Marketplace plan more affordable.

 Individuals may qualify for financial help with premiums and out-of-pocket costs for coverage purchased through a health insurance Marketplace.
 Financial help is available in two forms: a premium tax credit and cost-sharing reductions.

 To be eligible for the premium tax credit, the individual must meet all of the following criteria: